B.TECH IN MECHATRONICS ENGINEERING

 Future of technological innovation will definitely involve multi-disciplinary expertise.
-Therefore mechatronics will definitely have huge scope in India.
-Very large and huge demand exists from large global enterprises and MNC in IT industry, Automation, Robotics, automotive, process industries, chemical industries, Medical-Electronics, aerospace and consumer products industries and in smaller innovative ‘high tech’ companies supplying software parts and equipment.
+Therefore Mechatronics Engineering will definitely have huge scope in India.
+A very large and huge demand exists from large global enterprises and MNC in IT industry, Automation, Robotics, automotive, process industries, chemical industries, Medical-Electronics, aerospace, and consumer products industries and in smaller innovative ‘high tech’ companies supplying software parts and equipment.

-Mechatronic engineers may also be employed by product developers, manufacturing, mining or forestry industries, aerospace and defence, government and industry research groups.
+Mechatronic engineers may also be employed by product developers, manufacturing, mining or forestry industries, aerospace and defense, government and industry research groups.

-The aim of mechatronics is a design process that unifies all the above disciplines of engineering.
+The aim of Mechatronics Engineering is a design process that unifies all the above disciplines of engineering.
 Mechatronics industry employs engineers to design and develop equipment and technicians to maintain it.

 B.Tech Mechatronics can find opportunities in automobile, manufacturing, production, gas and oil, mining, transport, defence, robotics, safety and quality, aerospace and aviation.